 [Source: Deloitte ]

 “You can’t spare successful mobile apps development from either data or analytics.”

 The amount of data available on various devices is growing day by day and the cloud makes it even more seamless.
 Making big data for humans in 2017 is the top priority!
 The efforts should be focused on seeking more sensitive and subjective bits of data and projecting it in a more visualized and accessible way to the end users.

 Know More about How Big Data & Analytics can enhance customer retention?

-Big data & analytics is the main secret to the app market reaching $100 billion in 2020.
+Big data & analytics are the main secret to the app market reaching $100 billion in 2020.

-Due to these advantages, giants like Google, IBM, eBay and Facebook have started acquiring startups those who are adept in artificial intelligence.
+Due to these advantages, giants like Google, IBM, eBay, and Facebook have started acquiring startups for those who are adept in artificial intelligence.